Perpetuity Calculator: Multiply Your present value for Money

 • Regular: You get these payments at the same time intervals, like a pattern.

-• Fixed: The amount of money you get each time is always the same, and doesn’t change.
+• Fixed: The time value of money is essential in determining fixed investments.
+The amount of money you get each time is always the same and doesn't change.

-• Indefinitely: These payments just keep going on and on, without ever stopping.
+• Indefinitely: These payments just keep going on and on, without ever stopping, as long as the bondholder holds the consol.

 How to Use the Calculator?